mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 - The GitHub `Test iOS` job still reported failure because AWS Device Farm reported one failed item outside the Harness summary: `Total: 3, passed: 2, failed: 1`.
 - The printed Harness output did not contain an AVFoundation crash, app crash, failed test, `AVCaptureOutput`, `attachToFigCaptureSession`, or `detachFromFigCaptureSession`.

+CI observations from PR #4001 / Harness AWS Device run `27027231154` on commit `62f9c32a855afa3b431454e518ceeed28f933c0d`:

+- Build iOS passed.
+- Test iOS executed on Apple iPhone 16 Pro.
+- The first four start-crash stress tests still passed:
+  - 60 native preview topology cycles completed in 13.509s.
+  - 60 Skia topology cycles completed in 13.392s.
+  - 18 active capture/record cycles completed in 7.877s.
+  - 80 production-shape restart cycles completed in 19.825s.
+- The new active-recorder mutation test failed in 627ms:
+  - `recreates video output while recording with Skia frame-preview attached`.
+  - Error: `AVFoundationErrorDomain Code=-11818 "Recording Stopped"`.
+  - User info includes `AVErrorRecordingSuccessfullyFinishedKey=true`.
+  - Recovery suggestion: `Stop any other actions using the recording device and try again.`
+  - Underlying error: `NSOSStatusErrorDomain Code=-16414`.
+- iOS Harness summary was red: 1 failed suite, 1 failed test, 128 passed, 15 skipped, 144 total.
+- The printed Harness output did not contain an app crash, `AVCaptureOutput`, `attachToFigCaptureSession`, or `detachFromFigCaptureSession`.

+Positive evidence: mutating/recreating the non-persistent video output while an `AVCaptureMovieFileOutput` recording is active is invalid on AVFoundation.
+AVFoundation forcibly stops that recording immediately.
+This is a concrete, deterministic reproduction of the dangerous output-lifetime boundary, but it is not yet the original private attach/detach assertion.

+The first implementation of this test intentionally failed on that forced stop.
+The current branch version now treats only this specific `Code=-11818` + `AVErrorRecordingSuccessfullyFinishedKey=true` result as an expected forced-stop event, then continues the stress loop to test the restart/finalization window that follows the forced stop.

 Negative evidence: the iPhone SE result and the first four iOS Device Farm results suggest simple output topology changes, immediate active capture/recording cycles, and production-shape photo+video output recreation across restarts are not sufficient to deterministically reproduce the crash on the tested hardware/OS.
-Hardware/OS version, camera topology, recording while mutating the same output, recorder preparation/finalization lifetime, actual photo HDR enablement, lens switching during recording/capture, mount/unmount timing, or the original iPhone 11 / iOS 18.7.7 matrix likely matters.
+The active-recorder mutation result suggests the remaining crash window is probably after AVFoundation forcibly stops or finalizes an interrupted recording, not merely at the moment the output prop changes.
+Hardware/OS version, camera topology, actual photo HDR enablement, lens switching during recording/capture, mount/unmount timing, or the original iPhone 11 / iOS 18.7.7 matrix likely still matters.

 ## Verification done